 Dosage Of Desmopressin For Dogs

 The usual dosage of desmopressin for dogs with central diabetes insipidus is 1 to 2 drops administered to the eyes or nostrils twice a day.
-Although the drug is available in tablet form, it cannot be given to dogs orally, so it is most commonly prescribed in the form of a 10 microgram solution that can be administered nasally or through the eyes.
+The drug is available in tablet form, though it is less common for desmopressin to be given to dogs orally, so it is most often prescribed in the form of a 10 microgram solution that can be administered nasally or through the eyes.

 Desmopressin is also available in an injectable form, which is given at doses of 1 to 2 micrograms per dog for central diabetes insipidus or 0.5 micrograms per pound of body weight for dogs with von Willebrand’s disease.
 The treatment for von Willebrand’s disease lasts for about 4 hours.